Note: If you plan to use a GPS navigation system or online mapping service, please use in conjunction with the driving

-All-Outdoors North Stanislaus trips usually meet at 9:00 am, but keep in mind that meet times may vary.
+All-Outdoors North Fork Stanislaus trips usually start at 9:00 am, but keep in mind that meet times may vary.
 Please refer to the information sent to you in your Trip Confirmation email, check with your group’s organizer, or contact our office.

 We meet in the parking area just past the Park Headquarters.
 To get there, make a right once you leave the park entrance kiosk.
 This will take you past the Park Headquarters where you will turn left into the parking area.
 Look for the All-Outdoors guides and vehicles.